robglnn/auqular/memory-bank/COMPLETION_SUMMARY.md

 ### Non-Critical
 - Bundle size exceeds web standards (acceptable for desktop)
 - No file drag/drop (file picker only)
-- Export progress not visible in UI (logged to console)
 - Unsigned executable (Windows may show warnings)

 ### Platform